leff0506/tic_tac_toe/README.md

 ## Tic tac toe
 This PC Windows 10 game is based on gesture recognition.
 Any interaction with the game occurs using a hand gesture.
-To understand how to play the game, please watch the video instructions/video_instruction.mp4<br/>All my research steps are described below
+To understand how to play the game, please watch the video instructions/video_instruction.mp4 or <a href ="https://youtu.be/hPZRdyis1vA">watch the video on youtube.</a><br/>All my research steps are described below

 ## How to run.
 <ol>